privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 This document focuses on the API design for FLEDGE's bidding and auction services.
 Based on adtech feedback, changes may be incorporated in the design.
-This API proposal in this document does not currently cover sell-side and buy-side reporting, but it will be updated later to incorporate both.
 A document that details system design for bidding and auction services will also be published at a later date.

 ## Background